Showing posts with label FPS. Show all posts

 Let's play...

-Once you begin, everything has a familiar feel to ID's iconic shooter (cough...cough...ripoff).
-The episode screen displays just where you are in Neptune's city complex and the in-game status bar shows health, armour, ammo, keys and even your ugly mug in the middle.
-Well, I guess, there's no shame in using a tried and trusted format?
+Once you begin, everything is familiar to ID's iconic shooter (cough...ripoff).
+The episode screen displays where you are in Neptune's city complex and the in-game status bar shows health, armour, ammo, keys and even your ugly mug in the middle.
+Well, there's no shame in using a tried and trusted format?
 (I like it!!)

-Controls are performed using the mouse: pushing upwards will walk forward and I'm sure you can guess what pulling back on your chunky grey tank will do?
-Moving left/right allows our marine to look around the city - unless you hold down the right button to enable strafe.
-Sadly, the keyboard is only used to flip between your weaponry and open doors.
+The controls are performed using the mouse: pushing upwards to walk forward and pulling back on your chunky tank does the obvious.
+Left/right allows our marine to look around the city - unless holding the right button to strafe.
+The keyboard is used to flip between your weaponry and open doors.

-Yup, you're stuck to using the mouse to get around which is incredibly frustrating at times, especially during your first few games.
+Yup, you're stuck using the mouse which is incredibly frustrating at times, especially during the first few games.
 Well, nothing is perfect and it does work quite well but I cannot help but wonder why David didn't implement the alternative WASD.
-Anyhow, the mouse works well once you become familiar with using it.
+Anyhow, the mouse only works well once you have practised.

 Look out for medkits, armour, and ammo to help fight off the hoards.